bcgov/platform-developer-docs/prebuilt-images.md

 ---
 title: Prebuilt images

+slug: prebuilt-images

 description: Describes prebuilt images maintained by the Platform Services team and available for use in applications.

 keywords: images, Artifactory, prebuilt images, managed images

-page purpose: Describes and lists various prebuilt images that developers can use in their projects.
+page_purpose: Describes and lists various prebuilt images that developers can use in their projects.

 audience: developer

 author: Nick Corcoran

-content owner: Nick Corcoran
+content_owner: Nick Corcoran
 ---
 # Prebuilt images